scollins33/Kerfuffle/README.md

 # Kerfuffle
 ker-fuf-fle
+noun
+BRITISH
-noun BRITISH informal
+informal
-a commotion or fuss, especially one caused by conflicting views.
+"a commotion or fuss, especially one caused by conflicting views."